Robert Petre, 8th Baron Petre

-Robert James Petre, 8th Baron Petre (3 June 1713 – 2 July 1742) was a renowned horticulturist and a British peer.
+Robert James Petre, 8th Baron Petre (3 June 1713 – 2 July 1742) was a horticulturist and a British peer.
 Petre was responsible in the late 1730s for the layout of the gardens at Worksop Manor in Nottinghamshire.
 He was also responsible for the first extensive planting of North American trees in Great Britain.
 He was elected a fellow of the Royal Society.
 A Caribbean genus of the verbena family was named for him.

 Life

 Lord Petre was the son of Robert Petre, 7th Baron Petre (1689–1713) and his wife Catherine Walmesley (1697 – 31 January 1785), heiress of the Walmesley family of Lancashire.
-Petre was born three months after his father's death and spent his childhood at Ingatestone Hall, instead of at Thorndon Hall, the family seat, as his grandmother was still in residence there.
+Petre was born three months after his father's death so he acceded to the barony at birth.
+He spent his childhood at Ingatestone Hall, instead of at Thorndon Hall, the family seat, as his grandmother was still in residence there.
 As a young man Petre went on a continental tour, returning in 1730.